Aviah/one-click-django-docs/deployment.md

 	you@dev-machine$ fab deploy:True

-Similarily to the deployment of js,css, this will run `collectstatic` on the server, and update the static files with the new images.
+Similarly to the deployment of js,css, this will run `collectstatic` on the server, and update the static files with the new images.

 *Note: If you find yourself uploading resources frequently, you can add a fabric command to upload and deploy.
 Edit the fabfile in your home directory.*